SDR Team Operating Model: Stack, Cadence and Handoff

 Calling: how to tier your dialer without over-investing early

 Most SDR teams over-buy on dialers early.
 A built-in dialer (Apollo or HubSpot) covers the solo-to-small-team phase.
-The case for a dedicated dialer starts when call volume exceeds 30 to 50 dials per rep per day and CRM logging via the built-in tools becomes inconsistent.
+The case for a dedicated dialer starts when call volume exceeds 30 to 50 dials per rep per day.

 | Dialer tier | When to use it | Key capability added |